WHAT IS PSYCHODYNAMIC PSYCHOTHERAPY?

 WORKING ONLINE

 Modern technology does allow for a remarkably good human connection across geographical distance, though online therapy has its differences from in-person work.
-In online work, there is greater reliance on the patient to set up and maintain a setting for therapy – essentially, between the two of us and the two separate spaces occupied, we are trying to recreate the atmosphere and privacy of a consulting room.
+In online work, there is greater reliance on the patient to set up and maintain an adequate setting for therapy – essentially, between the two of us and the two separate spaces occupied, we are trying to recreate the atmosphere and privacy of a consulting room.

 You need to be somewhere where you will not be interrupted or overhead for the duration of the session, and seated or reclined in a way that is comfortable, so you can relax a bit.
 You can have as much or as little eye contact as you wish.
 It can also help to leave some time for yourself both before and after each session, so that there is some transition between therapy and your life outside.